Gaol or Hospital?

 Stories From The Gladstone Gaol: Part IV

-Gladstone Gaol was built at massive expense to the colony in 1879, and many questioned why such a building was erected in such a remote location.
-In its many years of operation it never really saw any hardened criminals, other than those waiting to be transferred to Adelaide Gaol.
-There was no long term serious offenders within its walls.
-They would all be transported to Adelaide Gaol to see out their long prison terms, instead, Gladstone Gaol was used to house mainly drunks and people who couldn't pay their debts.
+Gladstone Gaol was built in 1879 at great expense to the colony, and many questioned why such an imposing building was erected in such a remote location.
+During its many years of operation, it rarely housed hardened criminals, other than those awaiting transfer to Adelaide Gaol.
+There were no long-term serious offenders kept within its walls.
+Those serving lengthy sentences were transported to Adelaide Gaol, while Gladstone was used primarily to house drunks, debtors, and other low-level offenders.

-Here is one such example below found in a newspaper.
-I also talked about Eliza Evershed in part one of this series, who was also transferred from Adelaide Gaol, and passed away in Gladstone – seems to be a common theme, doesn't it?
+One such example was reported in the following newspaper article.
+I also mentioned Eliza Evershed in Part One of this series.
+She, too, was transferred from Adelaide Gaol and died at Gladstone.
+It seems to have been a common theme, doesn't it?

 The evidence of the doctor, matron, and the keeper was taken, and a verdict was returned that death occurred from natural causes.